 Critical habitat proposed or designated for plants or animals.

 Throughout this chapter, we refer to existing infrastructure as a way of distinguishing types of modernization included as a covered activity in this Agreement.
-In this context, ‘existing’ refers to rights-of-ways, structures, and related infrastructure enrolled in the Certificate of Inclusion.
-The maintenance and modernization of new roadways, pipelines, and facilities may be included in the Agreement after the full project (all phases) has been completed.
+In this context, ‘existing’ refers to developed rights-of-way structures and related infrastructure enrolled in the Certificate of Inclusion.
+The maintenance and modernization of new roadways, pipelines, and facilities may be included in the Agreement after the full project (all phases) have been completed with the appropriate permitting (separate from this Agreement) for that new development.

-Management of permittee responsible mitigation lands in the CCAA/CCA may be incorporated as ‘adopted acres’ provided 1) the Permittee has authority and control over that property and the ability to provide the appropriate conservation measures to create monarch habitat, and 2) the permittee isn't already required to maintain that area as habitat specifically for monarchs.
+Management of permittee responsible mitigation lands in the Agreement may be incorporated as ‘adopted acres’ provided 1) the Permittee has authority and control over that property and the ability to provide the appropriate conservation measures to create monarch habitat, and 2) the permittee isn't already required to maintain that area as habitat specifically for monarchs.
 Meaning, they would have to go beyond what is already required as mitigation to add milkweed and nectaring flowers for monarchs.

 A stressor is any physical, chemical, or biological alteration (i.e., increase, decrease, or introduction) of the environment (or resource) that can lead to a response from the individual.
 Stressors can act directly on an individual, or indirectly through impacts to resources.